krempaskyk/edtech-plan-caroleng/README.md

    The teacher version is in https://csawesome.runestone.academy/runestone/books/published/teach-mobilecsp

-   mobile-CSP uses MIT's App Inventor.
+   mobile-CSP uses MIT's App Inventor (IDE).
 This is an app totally run on the web.
 We use this for our coding exercises.

 2. Assessment software